Tripadvisor Traveler Rating

 Murex Bangka is family friendly and the resort can arrange childcare upon request.
-The white sand beach is perfect for children to play on, and the resort has stand-up paddle boards, junior life jackets and small sized snorkeling masks and fins.
+The white sand beach is perfect for children to play on, and the resort has stand-up paddleboards, junior life jackets and small sized snorkelling masks and fins.
 High chairs, cots and toys can be provided with advanced notice.

 Explore the resort

-Additional resort facilities include a designated camera room with power during lunch time hours for charging batteries between dives, beach hammocks string between the palm trees, sun loungers along the beach and indoor and outdoor dining spaces which are perfect for catching the sunset with an ice cold drink.
-As well as diving, Murex Bangka offers a range of day trips and tours within North Sulawesi including the Minahasan Highlands and climb Mahawu volcano, visit Lake Tondano, Waruga with its Minahasan stone graves or Tangkoko Nature Reserve in search of Sulawesi’s endemic animal species.
+Additional resort facilities include a designated camera room with power during lunch time hours for charging batteries between dives, beach hammocks hung between the palm trees, sun loungers along the beach and indoor and outdoor dining spaces which are perfect for catching the sunset with an ice cold drink.
+As well as diving, Murex Bangka offers a range of day trips and tours within North Sulawesi including trips to the Minahasan Highlands and Mahawu volcano, Lake Tondano, Waruga with its Minahasan stone graves, or Tangkoko Nature Reserve in search of Sulawesi’s endemic animal species.